chrisjackson-pellicle/hybpiper-nf/README.md

 ## Changelog

+*14 April 2023*

+- Updated the HybPiper version in the Singularity container `hybpiper-paragone` to version 2.1.3, and updated the hybpiper-nf script to version 1.0.1
+- Bugfix: get target file basename for HybPiper commands (fixes error when using a target file that isn't in the current working directory)

 *01 February 2023*

 - Added a `conda` and `conda_slurm` profile.
 This allows the pipeline to be run using conda packages rather than the Singularity container.
-The corresponding conda enviroment is created in the nextflow `work` directory.
+The corresponding conda environment is created in the nextflow `work` directory.
 - Updated the `hybpiper.nf` script to support all native HybPiper 2 parameters.
 - Added a script version number; view by using the flag `--version`.
 - Split the main HybPiper `assemble` pipeline, and the HybPiper commands `check_targetfile` and the `fix_targetfile`; these are now separate entry points to the `hybpiper.nf` script, accessible by using the parameter `-entry`, e.g. `-entry assemble`.